ImCaleb333/CryptBot/README.md

-# Lazebot.io
+# CryptoBot
-This app is meant to automate rar and zip file extractions.
+This app is meant to help with trading a coin